anybox/anybox.buildbot.odoo/README.rst

    locations for buildouts directories.
 5. Put a ``slaves.cfg`` file in the master directory.
 See the included ``slaves.cfg.sample`` for instructions.
-6. Install the Bzr and Mercurial hooks so that they apply to all incoming changesets in the mirror
-7. Put the ``update-mirrors`` console script in a cron job (see ``update-mirrors --help`` for invocation details).

 Buildouts
 ~~~~~~~~~